< lcn home

 Unlike RBAC, security context doesn't require you to define multiple types of files (like Roles and RoleBindings) in order to enforce a security rule.
 You just need to add the requisite security context code when you declare a deployment, and Kubernetes will automatically enforce the rules from there.

-For a full overview of types of permissions you can assign (or deny) with security context, refer to the Kubernetes documentation.
-In addition to the permissions related to user and group IDs, most admins will find value in the parameters that make it possible to let the pod or container run in privileged mode.
-A container running in privileged mode has almost all of the same access rights to kernel-level resources on the host as a process that runs as root, so you’ll typically want to disallow privileged mode.
+A container running in privileged mode has almost all of the same access rights to kernel-level resources on the host as a process that runs as root, so you'll typically want to disallow privileged mode.
 Instead, define permissions on a granular basis by, for example, allowing the container or pod to bind to a certain port or execute certain external binaries, while otherwise denying access to resources outside of the container.

 Enforcing security context based on external tools like SELinux and AppArmor requires a bit more work.
 Here are the basic steps.

-Load the SELinux or AppArmor Module
+Load the SELinux or AppArmor module

 First, you need to make sure that the kernel module associated with the framework you are using (i.e., SELinux or AppArmor) is installed and loaded on the node or nodes that will host your containers or pods.